telliott99/MyMath/supplement/rotation.rst

     x
     \end{bmatrix}

-    x' = 0 \times x + (-1) \times y = - y

-    y' = 1 \times x + 0 \times y = x

 ============
 General case
 ============

 Rotation by 90 degrees is obviously a special case.
-The general one involves some angle :math:`\theta`, and I bet you can guess that the formula will involve sine and cosine.
-If we look again at the rotation matrix, I think we can also guess what the terms are in terms of the sine and cosine of :math:`\pi/2`:
+The general case involves some angle :math:`\theta`, and I bet you can guess that the formula will involve the sine and cosine of the angle :math:`\theta`.
+If we look again at the rotation matrix, I think you might also guess what the formulas are in terms of the sine and cosine of :math:`\pi/2`:

 .. math::